Gothic War (535–554): Aftermath

 In Italy, the war devastated the urban society that was supported by a settled hinterland.
-The great cities were abandoned as Italy fell into a long period of decline.
+Following his victory over the Goths, Narses initiated a period of reconstruction under Justinian's Pragmatic Sanction of 554, rebuilding ruined infrastructure, repairing aqueducts, and restructuring the administration to restore Imperial civil order.
+However, these efforts proved short-lived against the scale of physical, demographic, and economic ruin.
+Rome and Milan, two of the most populous cities, became shadows of their former selves just as other cities were abandoned.
+Italy fell into a long period of decline.

 The impoverishment of Italy and the drain on the empire made it impossible for the Byzantines to hold their gains.
-Only three years after the death of Justinian in 565, the mainland Italian territories fell into the hands of the Germanic Lombards.
-The Exarchate of Ravenna, a band of territory that stretched across central Italy to the Tyrrhenian Sea and south to Naples, along with parts of southern Italy, were the only remaining imperial holdings.
-After the Gothic Wars, the Empire would entertain no more serious ambitions in the West.
+Only three years after the death of Justinian in 565, the mainland Italian territories fell into the hands of the Lombards.
+The Exarchate of Ravenna, a band of territory that stretched across central Italy to the Tyrrhenian Sea and south to Naples, along with parts of southern Italy, was the only remaining imperial holding.
 Rome remained under imperial control until the Exarchate of Ravenna was conquered by the Lombards in 751.
 Byzantine influence persisted in some coastal areas of southern Italy until the late 11th century, while the interior was ruled by Lombard dukes based at Benevento and later also at Salerno and Capua.

-The widespread destruction of Italy in the war, harsh Gothic and Byzantine reprisals of their opponents' supporters, and heavy Byzantine taxation led the Italian populace to shift allegiances: instead of loyalty to Empire, their identities were increasingly tied to religion, family and city instead.
-In the long sweep of Italian history, the unified Italy of the Romans, and later the Goths, was broken up permanently; this remained the case until the unification of Italy in the 19th century.